 It was at the Paul Bunyan Show in Ohio that he met a guy by the name of Chris Browne who was showing off a Peterson Portable Sawmill – and Scot was instantly hooked.
 The Peterson had the capacity, production, accuracy and portability that Scot was looking for.
 In hindsight, his only regret is that he waited two and a half years after that show before ordering his Peterson.

 Eventually though Scot decided on an 8in.
 27 horsepower All Terrain Sawmill.
 The entry level mill is ideal for people taking the mill to the log, with the mill easily fitting onto a trailer or the back of a pick-up truck.
-Scot can be set up and milling in less than half an hour, cutting logs up to 20 feet long, and up to 5in. in diameter.
+Scot can be set up and milling in less than half an hour, cutting logs up to 20 feet long, and up to 5 feet in diameter.
 The mill also allows Scot to perform a ‘double cut’ where both sides of the blade are used in two consecutive cuts.

 “I use the double cutting much more than I ever expected too.
 I sure am glad I picked Peterson every time I double cut, it’s just so easy.”
 One of Scot’s customers wanted several 2in. x 14in. boards from logs that were too large to cut on most of the local mills.
 Another customer needed 8in.-12in. diameter logs cut right through the centre for a log cabin he was building.

 “My 8in.
 Peterson performed these cuts with ease,” Scot says.
 “The repeating sizing gauge has also been a huge time saver compared to my last sawmill, and the accuracy is perfect.”